Richard Henyard: Aftermath with Smalls

 Arguing for Smalls to be resentenced to life in prison, the prosecution said the crimes were planned and that he had been the one in control.
 They read court transcripts showing that Smalls was not nervous or afraid of Henyard on the night of the murders.
-They pointed out that Smalls had initiated the robbery, refused to release Lewis and her children, directed Henyard to an isolated area, stopped Lewis from grabbing a gun, and helped subdue Lewis when she struggled.
+They pointed out that Smalls initiated the robbery, refused to release Lewis and her children, directed Henyard to an isolated area, stopped Lewis from grabbing a gun, and helped subdue Lewis when she struggled.

-The prosecution also pointed to Smalls's prison record, saying that while he was not the worst inmate, he had 14 reports and 52 warnings, although most of them were for less serious infractions, and only one report had been for fighting.
+The prosecution also pointed to Smalls's prison record, saying that while he was not the worst inmate, he had 14 reports and 52 warnings, although most were for less serious infractions, and only one report was for fighting.
 Lewis, who has since remarried and has a son, asked for Smalls's sentence to be upheld.

-Circuit Judge Mark Hill, who had presided over the initial trials for Henyard and Smalls, ultimately decided to resentence Smalls to life in prison.
+Circuit Judge Mark Hill, who presided over the initial trials for Henyard and Smalls, resentenced Smalls to life in prison.
 He said he did not find any mitigating factors, change in attitude, or evidence that he could be rehabilitated.
 "This case is impregnated from one end to the other with the most foul and obscene set of circumstances I can imagine," he said.
-It is important to note that the co-defendant was actually found not to be the 'ring leader,' with regards to the crime. ...
+The co-defendant was actually found not to be the 'ring leader,' with regards to the crime. ...
 It was the defendant who carried out the majority of the orders and the most grotesque parts of the crime."

 Mentioning Smalls's prison record, Hill said "The defendant has failed to provide or demonstrate any measurable ability to be a productive citizen, in fact he has failed to even be a productive inmate.
 The defendant would pose a severe risk to society and that such risk outweighs any potential for mitigation of his sentence."
 Under Florida law, Smalls will eventually be allowed to request another review of his sentence.
 He is currently imprisoned at Hardee Correctional Institution.